Mission Style Interior - Design Inspiration and Ideas

 FAQ

-• Mission style interior design features solid wood furniture, neutral tones, and simple, handcrafted details.
-Look for rectangular lines, exposed joinery, and earthy materials that evoke warmth and durability in your space.
+Mission style furniture and interior design is characterized by solid wood pieces, neutral colors and a focus on clean simplicity.
+Look for rectangular lines, exposed joinery and materials that evoke warmth and durability.

-• Shop vintage for furniture or look for new pieces with sturdy lines and minimal ornamentation.
-Swap out hardware for iron or bronze, add craftsman-inspired textiles, and use nature prints to echo the style affordably.
+Shop vintage for furniture or look for new pieces with sturdy lines and minimal ornamentation.
+Swap hardware with iron or bronze and incorporate nature prints.